fenphen/Snowflake/Working with Tasks.md

                  //Let's see the status of our task SHOW TASKS;

+Not the status has changed of our tasks in this example.

 There is another method of scheduling.

 So in this situation, I have just used UTC because this is an easy one.